-This step will take some time which is normal, so don’t worry if it take a couple of minutes.
+This step will take some time which is normal, so don’t worry if it takes a couple of minutes.
 This will install the required codecs beforehand instead of doing it manually after the installation.
-And it checks your system on compatibility issues.
+And it checks your system for compatibility issues.

-The installation type screen is giving you five different options:
+The installation type screen is giving you different options.

 - Install Linux Mint alongside … (your current operating system)

 There is also an option for Advanced features:

 - Use LVM with the new Linux Mint installation

 - Erase disk and use ZFS

 In the case of the last two options, you have an additional option Encrypt the new Linux Mint installation for security.

 As already mentioned and explained we are not going for the option to install Linux Mint alongside your current operating system.
 We will choose the Erase disk and install Linux Mint option.

 5) Select Erase disk and install Linux Mint.
 Click on Install Now.